blockchain-certificates/cert-issuer/README.md

 1. Add your certificates to data/unsigned_certs/

-2. Run the issue_certificates.py script to create your certificates.
-If you've installed the package you can run:
+2. If you've installed the package you can issue certificates by running:

 ```
 python cert-issuer -c conf.ini